-I am a board-certified radiation oncologist and Chief of the External Beam Radiotherapy Service in Memorial Sloan Kettering’s Manhattan facilities.
-I work as part of a multidisciplinary group of specialists to treat patients who have breast cancer and those with cancer of the eye (retinoblastoma and ocular melanoma).
+I am a radiation oncologist and Chief of the External Beam Radiotherapy Service at Memorial Sloan Kettering in Manhattan.
+I work as part of a team of specialists from different areas to treat people with breast cancer.
+We care for about 350 patients each year.

-With the exception of 18 months in the early 1980s working at Albert Einstein Hospital to gain experience with breast conservation techniques, I have been at Memorial Sloan Kettering since 1974 when I was a resident.
+With the exception of 18 months in the early 1980s — when I worked at Albert Einstein Hospital to gain experience with breast conservation techniques — I have been at MSK since 1974, when I was a resident.

-I serve on the breast committee for the National Comprehensive Cancer Network (NCCN) guidelines panel.
-I am a former chair of the Breast Program Committee for the American Society of Clinical Oncology (ASCO) and former Chairman of the Breast Committee for the Radiation Therapy Oncology Group (RTOG) Cooperative Group.
-I have served on many consensus panels, and have written extensively on both breast and eye cancers.
+I serve on the breast committee for the National Comprehensive Cancer Network guidelines panel.
+I am a former chair of the Breast Program Committee for the American Society of Clinical Oncology and former Chairman of the Breast Committee for the Radiation Therapy Oncology Group Cooperative Group.
+I have served on many consensus panels and have written extensively on both breast and eye cancers.